saeedmoazami/OpenAI-gym-baselines-quick-start-guide-for-reinforcement-learning-RL-algorithm-development/README.md

 </li>
 </ul>

-<p>This section is based on lamar university's cluster computer but general instructions can be used in other settings too.
-You need to arrange with the computer science department in order to access the cluster computer</p>
+<p>This section is based on the Lamar University's cluster computer.
+But, general instructions can be used in other settings too.
+You need to arrange with the computer science department to access the cluster computer</p>
-<p>Once you loged in, you will need to load anaconda:</p>
+<p>Once you logged in, you will need to load anaconda:</p>

 ``` Shell
 $ module load anaconda3/3.7